MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/software-defined-batteries.md

 SDB interfaces do not affect or influence OEM’s desire to rely on ACPI/CmBatt mechanism or to develop their proprietary miniport.

-Note: Windows forwards all [IOCTL_BATTERY_SET_INFORMATION](/windows/desktop/Power/ioctl-battery-set-information) commands to all battery devices enumerated on the system.
+Windows forwards all [IOCTL_BATTERY_SET_INFORMATION](/windows/desktop/Power/ioctl-battery-set-information) commands to all battery devices enumerated on the system.

 ### HPMI